General information

 The Cultural Association of Kryoneri got actively involved in 1998 for the promotion of the Observatory, with their practical support in the co-organization of the “Open Doors” with the National Observatory of Athens and the organization of many large concerts in this context, with the aim of creating a Planetarium.

-The Civic Support Initiative for the Astronomical Station Krioneriou (PRO.AS.K.) was established in July, 2003.
-Its aim is to support and promote the Station and its projects.
-After its establishment, PRO.AS.K. mediated a series of meetings between the Peloponnese Region, the Corinth Prefecture and the Observatory, agreeing upon the following projects:
+The Civic Support Initiative for the Astronomical Station Krioneriou (PRO.AS.K.) was founded in July 2003.
+Its aim is to support and promote the station and its projects, to mediate between the involved institutions, authorities and educational institutions both in Greece and abroad in order to promote the work of the Astronomical Station of Kryoneri, as well as to inform the public about the importance of the existence and operation of the station.
+After its establishment, PROASK (Initiative for the Kryoneri Observatory) has mediated a series of meetings between the Peloponnese Region, the Prefecture of Corinthia and the National Observatory of Athens, in order to achieve the following projects::

 - To install a weather station;